quantgirluk/Quant-Girl-Blog/quant-project.md

 #####  How to find a recruiter?

 The truth is that they may find you first.
+That is what they do.
 When I was still at Warwick recruiters started calling me and sending me messages about opportunities.

-That is what they do.
+In case they have not find you yet, there are a couple of things that you can do to find them:

+- Ask people in your network to recommend you a recruiter.
+- Go to LinkedIn and try to find them either by finding connections or by applying to jobs (when you apply for a job via LinkedIn there is an option to let the person who post it to see your profile).
+- Attend Career Fairs and Networking events
+- Upload your resume to sites such as [e-finalcial careers](https://www.efinancialcareers.co.uk/)

+As I mentioned, my experience with recruiters have been terrific so far.
 However, not all recruiters are the same.
-There are good ones and bad ones.
+Some are amazing and others not so much.
 Only experience will tell you who to keep in contact with but a general rule is to look for someone who listen to you and try to understand what you are looking for (or even more, helps you to understand what are the options and to find what is more suitable for your profile and preferences).
-Don't let recruiters push you to apply for positions that you don't want to.
+Finally, don't let recruiters push you to apply for positions that you don't like.
 It will be a waste of time for both most likely.

 #####  How do you overcome nervousness in an interview?